DupiDachs/motorSync/README.md

 The Macro determines static noise of your accelerometer (and gravity) and removes it from the measurement, which makes the approach more reliable.

-To determine the quality of the synchronization to a single number, the peak vibration is determined and then the area of the chart is determined within an (arbitrary) 12ms timespan.
+To bring down the quality of the synchronization to a single number, the peak vibration is determined and then the area of the chart is determined within an (arbitrary) 12ms timespan.
 The data that was cleaned from noise looks like this:

 <img src="Vibrations.png" width="500">